craigduncanlab/singlecell/genome_sizes.md

 ```
 This idea seems to have arisen out of an analogy for how much 'carrying capacity' a genome has for populations of repeats, analogous to the concept of the 'carrying capacity' of an ecosystem for populations of organisms.
 To find a link between environmental dynamics and genome content and dynamics would be yet another addition to our understanding of how biological information at the most fundamenal level can be influenced by the environment.

-# Wheat size and relative sizes for ploidy
+# Wheat genome size and relative sizes for ploidy

 Wheat is an interesting story in genetic evolution and hybridisation, since it contains 3 sets of chromosome pairs broadly identifiable with three ancient species and/or diploid genome progenitors, as follows: